MtoZ-Biolabs/MtoZ-Biolabs/_posts/2026-05-13-tmt-quantitative-proteomics-analysis-service.md

 TMT quantitative analysis is performed by measuring the intensity of the fragment reporter group ions released in tandem mass spectrometry mode (MS2) during peptide fragmentation.
 Precursor ions are selected for fragmentation in full scan mode (MS1), and the ion selection step reduces noise levels, providing favorable conditions for subsequent analysis steps.
 Ideally, only one selected precursor ion undergoes fragmentation during the precursor ion fragmentation process.
 However, in practice, other precursor ions are usually captured within the specified m/z window and fragmented together with the selected precursor.

-MtoZ Biolabs uses Thermo Fisher's Orbitrap Fusion Lumos mass spectrometry platform combined with nano-liquid chromatography to provide TMT Quantitative Proteomics Analysis Service.
-The Orbitrap Fusion Lumos mass spectrometer is the highest resolution and sensitivity mass spectrometer currently available, ensuring the sensitivity for identifying low-abundance peptide fragments.
+MtoZ Biolabs performs TMT quantitative proteomics analysis using Thermo Fisher's Orbitrap Fusion Lumos mass spectrometry platform combined with nano-liquid chromatography.
+The Orbitrap Fusion Lumos mass spectrometer is a high-resolution and high-sensitivity mass spectrometry platform, ensuring the sensitivity for identifying low-abundance peptide fragments.
 Additionally, it employs a combination of HCD and ETD modes during peptide fragmentation, ensuring the integrity of peptide fragments.

 ---